bchainhub/foxar/config/README.md

 In `foundry.toml` you can define multiple profiles, therefore the file is assumed to be _nested_, so each top-level key declares a profile and its values configure the profile.

 The following is an example of what such a file might look like.
-This can also be obtained with `forge config`
+This can also be obtained with `spark config`

 ```toml
 ## defaults for _all_ profiles